David L. Brainard: Arctic exploration

-In 1880, he was selected for the Howgate expedition, which started for Greenland in July 1880, but turned back after a heavy storm damaged the expedition's ship.
+In 1880, Brainard was selected for the Howgate expedition, which started for Greenland in July 1880, but turned back after a heavy storm damaged the expedition's ship.
 In 1881, he was detailed as first sergeant for the Lady Franklin Bay Expedition, which was commanded by Adolphus Greely.
 Over the three years of this expedition he continuously kept a journal.

 Twenty-five men began the expedition, which ran into difficulty when several attempts to resupply it failed, and several rescue attempts were forced to turn back.
-Among those who died was James Booth Lockwood, second-in-command and Brainard's companion on many excursions, including their record breaking push north to latitude 83°23 '30".
+Among those who died was James Booth Lockwood, second-in-command and Brainard's companion on many excursions, including their record breaking push north to latitude 83° 23' 30".
 Brainard wrote:

 Brainard was later credited with saving as many expedition members as possible by closely rationing the group's limited food.
 Shortly before the survivors were rescued in the spring of 1884, Brainard, freezing, starving, and suffering from scurvy wrote: "Our own condition is so wretched, so palpably miserable, that death would be welcomed rather than feared ..."
 Brainard was one of only six survivors rescued by Rear Admiral Winfield Scott Schley on June 22.
 On that day, he was reportedly near death himself, too weak to hold a pencil so he could make an entry in his log.